ahsz/intszol/README.md

   Add comment's metadata to the database.

   Parameters:
 	- image_id
 	- user_id
 	- content

-  the parameters of the comment
+	The parameters of the comment.

-  date will be the sysdate of the MySQL server
+	Date will be the sysdate of the MySQL server.

   Return:
-    void
+	- void